Shanon Hays: Softball

 Hays' first opportunity in the softball coaching ranks came in 2006 where he started the softball program at Lubbock Christian University.
 He was named the head coach on October 24, 2006.
 In the program's inaugural season in 2008, they went 58-9-2 and claimed an NAIA National Championship.

 Texas Tech named Hays its seventh softball head coach on June 8, 2009.
 He guided the Red Raiders for five seasons and remains the school's winningest coach.
 He resigned on May 13, 2014.

 Hays took over as the head coach at Colorado Christian University on December 1, 2016, and spent three years leading the program.

 He was named the head coach at Oklahoma Christian University in 2018 and guided the Eagles for three seasons.

+Grand Canyon

 Hays was named the head coach at Grand Canyon on June 11, 2021.

 He wasted no time reviving the Lopes program, posting a 39-16 overall record, winning the WAC's regular-season and tournament championships, and leading the program to its first appearance in the NCAA Division I softball tournament.

+Hays led the Lopes to tournament appearances again in 2023, 2024 and 2025.
+In 2023, GCU upset UCLA for the program's first NCAA tournament win.
+In 2024, GCU returned to Los Angeles and won two games in the NCAA tournament.

+In 2025, Hays led GCU to the program's first top-25 ranking and back to the NCAA tournament, where it won one game against Santa Clara.

+Following a fourth consecutive WAC Tournament Championship in 2025, the school announced Hays had signed a long-term extension which reportedly made him one of the nation's highest-paid coaches and highest in Arizona.